Tell, Show, Do, Review: An Essential Learning Blueprint

 • Lecture

-While these experiences all provide value and can be useful instructional tools, on their own, they are unlikely to create the meaningful change that learning as a process can create.
+While these experiences all provide value and can be useful instructional tools, they are unlikely to create lasting, meaningful change on their own.

 Show